-Roomba is no spy: CEO says iRobot will never sell your data | ZDNet
+Amazon acquires Roomba: iRobot CEO says they will never sell your data

 Colin Angle, Chairman, CEO and Founder, iRobot

-I had some additional questions for Colin and iRobot, which they kindly responded to as well.
-As with Colin's letter above, the responses below were not edited in any way.
+I had some additional questions for Angle and iRobot, which they kindly responded to as well.
+As with Angle's letter above, the responses below were not edited in any way.

 The Reuters report indicated how iRobot was in talks to sell the data.
-Can you respond with whether that was a misinterpretation by the reporter or a misstatement on the part of Colin?
+Can you respond with whether that was a misinterpretation by the reporter or a misstatement on the part of Angle?
 Was there, in fact, never any monetary negotiations or discussions over data?

 This was a misinterpretation.
-Colin never said that iRobot would look to sell customer maps or data to other companies. iRobot has not had any conversations with other companies about data transactions, and iRobot will not sell customer data.
+[Angle] never said that iRobot would look to sell customer maps or data to other companies. iRobot has not had any conversations with other companies about data transactions, and iRobot will not sell customer data.

 Where does data like photos or images taken from the camera get stored?
 Is it ever stored outside the home?
 If so, how is imagery data being used?
 Is it just being parsed and sent back to the robot, or is it being used to populate a larger database?